 It’s important to consider how your event will look through the cameras.
 Be sure to light your subject or part of the event well for the sections you will be live streaming.
 Test your feed and check the lighting to consider what the audience who will be live streaming your video will see.

-It is important to ensure that your audio is high-quality.
-Make sure you use high-quality mics that feed either into your camera or into your mixer.
+It‘s essential to ensure that your audio is of high quality.
+Make sure to use high-quality microphones that feed into your camera or mixer.
 From here, you can test beforehand to ensure that everything is clear and loud enough for live streaming.

 Content Delivery